Search Results :

 Steps to Integrate Oracle Single Sign-On (SSO) with Joomla SAML SP

-1. Download and setup Joomla SAML SP Plugin
+1. Setup Joomla SAML SP plugin

 • Login into your Joomla site’s Administrator console.